 A commercial pilot certificate simply allows you as the pilot to be paid to fly.
 So you could consider a commercial pilot certificate to be a lower certificate than an ATP certificate.

-Ready to start commercial pilot training?
+Ready to start your training to become an Airline Pilot?
 Give us a call or fill out our contact form and we’ll help you decide which program is right for you.